 - 2. The Nut.
 The Nut is just below the Headstock and has small grooves to hold the strings into place.
 The materiel for the nut may be different for each guitar but its purpose is the same for all types of guitars rather it is for a classical or electric guitar.

 - 3. The Neck and fretboard.
 The Frets are the metal wires you see going down the Neck of the instrument.

-- 1. The first thing we want to do for all guitars is loosen the strings using the tuning pegs.
-You want the strings to be nice and slack so that they wobble when you pluck the strings.
-If you don’t release the tension first before removing the string, it could snap a loose and poke you in the eye, so be careful and loosen the string first.
-After the strings are nice and loose you can move on to the next step of removing each string.
+- 1. The first thing we want to do for all guitars is loosen the strings using the tuning pegs, but for electric guitars we also want to unplug it from the amp and turn the volume controls all the way down.
+You want the strings to be nice and slack so that they wobble when you pluck the strings, this will keep the strings from popping out and hitting you in the eye.
+After the strings are nice and loose you can then remove the strings from the body of the guitar.